 Theft of Property

 Think seriously about what this means, when comparing these scenarios.
 The rapist in question wasn’t really being punished for what he did to this poor girl, otherwise his punishment would be the same despite her marital state.
-In U.S. courts, the judge and jury don’t ask if a rape victim is single, married, or engaged, because it has nothing to do with the crime.
+In most courts today, the judge and jury don’t ask if a rape victim is single, married, or engaged, because it has nothing to do with the crime.

 If the girl was not someone else’s property, the man simply paid a bride price to the father, and the girl was now his.
 Again, this goes to the concept of property.
 The man didn’t really rape her, but he simply marked his territory, like a male cat urinating on something he feels is his.
 He, the rapist, then settled up with her father, and took his new possession home.